jquery/contribute.jquery.org/pages/web-sites.md

 If you're struggling to get any part of any site working properly, or have any questions, we're here to help.

 The best place to get help is in the [jQuery Chat](https://jquery.com/support/) on IRC or Matrix.

-If IRC is not your thing, but you still want or need to get in touch, please use the site's GitHub repo to report an issue.
+Alternatively, use the specific site's GitHub repo to report an issue.

 ---